jithurx/jithurx/README.md

 ### 🌟 Philosophy

-> “Driven by curiosity and the belief that discovery is a continuous journey:
+> Driven by curiosity and the belief that discovery is a continuous journey:
-> ‘Somewhere, something incredible is waiting to be known.’”
+> ‘Somewhere, something incredible is waiting to be known.’
 > — Carl Sagan